 Doctors use the following imaging tests, or tests to see organs inside the body, to help diagnose VUR

 Health care professionals often test a urine sample, which is called urinalysis, to screen for a UTI.
 White blood cells and bacteria in the urine can be signs of a UTI.
-A urine culture is needed to confirm a UTI.

 Doctors treat VUR based on the child’s age, symptoms, and type and grade of VUR.